krfkeith/tart/trunk/doc/source/intro/classes.rst

   }

 In most cases the :cdata:`self` parameter works exactly like other, explicitly declared parameters.
-The exception to this rule is in :keyword:`struct` methods.
-Normally when the type of a function parameter is a :keyword:`struct` type, the value that is passed is a *copy* of the struct, however in the case of :cdata:`self`, what gets passed is a *pointer* to the struct.
+The exception to this rule is in :kw:`struct` methods.
+Normally when the type of a function parameter is a :kw:`struct` type, the value that is passed is a *copy* of the struct, however in the case of :cdata:`self`, what gets passed is a *pointer* to the struct.
 If this were not true, it would be impossible to write methods that modify struct members, since the method could only modify the temporary copy.
 Note, however,